OpenEnergyPlatform/oeplatform/docs/install-and-documentation/oeplatform-code/architecture/index.md

 # Architecture

-# Sturcute of the django project
+## Structure of the django project

 Landing page: index
 -------------------